emanabdeen/API_NodeJS_Postrgres_Vercel/README.md

 # WAPI_NodeJS_Express

-This project is a web API Node.js using Express
+This project is a web API Node.js using Express. the project uses PostgreSQL.
+Neon is used as cloud-host PostgreSQL provider.

 ## Getting Started